Discovering gaps and opportunities in mental health therapy processes

 Small Changes, Meaningful Improvements

-The final prototype received positive feedback from both therapists and users.
+The final prototype received positive feedback but also showed areas for progress.

 therapists